samuxyz/mongo-blog/tutorial-review.md

 db.on('error', console.error.bind(console, 'connection error:'));
 ```

-Since we decided to get the connection string as an environment variable, to test it in development we can add it to the `package.json`:
+Since we decided to get the connection string as an environment variable, to test it in development we can add it to the package.json located in the root directory:

 ```bash
 {